What is a Skin Cyst?

 A Skin / Epidermal Cyst, commonly known as a Sebaceous Cyst, appears as a superficial bluish-grey skin lump that tends to bulge onto the skin.
 It is often associated with a small bluish pin-point dot on the surface which corresponds to a punctum.
 A skin cyst is a benign and non-cancerous cyst.

 A Skin / Epidermal Cyst is commonly known as a Sebaceous Cyst.
 The term ‘Sebaceous Cyst’ is actually incorrect as it erroneously refers to the origin as the sebum glands while the term ‘Skin / Epidermal Cyst’ is the medically correct term as the actual cyst arises from the follicular infundibulum which is part of the epidermal layer of the skin.

 A Skin Cyst arises from the follicular infundibulum, which is one of the cell layers forming the skin.
 The cyst contains a cheesy greyish material which is composed of Keratin, one of the components of the most superficial layer of the skin.
 The cyst contents are encapsulated by a thin layer of cyst wall formed by the follicular infundibulum.

 Skin cysts can occur any part of the skin, including the face, torso, and limbs.
 It can occur singly or in multiples spread over different parts of the body.
 Skin cysts should not be painful or tender.

 Alpine Surgical Practice is committed to practicing safe and reliable surgery to treat all skin cyst issues.

-To schedule a consultation with us for skin cyst removal, click here.
+To schedule a consultation with us for skin cyst removal in Singapore, click here.

 What is the difference between an Epidermal and Trichilemmal Cyst?